centarro/commerce-docs/docs/v2/developer-guide/adapting-from-1x.md

 * Shipping has flat rate in it, now.
 * 2.x shipping combines many contrib efforts
-* Packaging logic, boxing, fullfillment.
+* Packaging logic, boxing, fulfillment.

 ## Discounts and coupons